leandromperez/multiprojects/README.md

 # multiprojects
-Simple workspace for a modular architecture using Cocoapods to manage external dependencies.
+This is a simple workspace that shows a modular architecture approach using Cocoapods to manage external dependencies.

+### CocoaPods

+Run `pod install` and re-open the project to compile and run.